-The Art of Cooking While Everything Burns
+If You Can’t Stand the Heat

 A lot’s changed since.
 Ten years after his memoir’s publication, Bourdain wrote that he encountered “young fans of Kitchen Confidential, for whom the book was a validation of their worst natures.”
 It was a prescient observation.
 An atmosphere that fostered the idea of the chef and cook as a difficult visionary (almost exclusively a white man) glossed over or ignored the realities of the kitchen—behavior that was every flavor of abuse.

 During the past few years, the culture, both at large and in kitchens, has begun addressing toxic issues—harassment, shoddy labor practices, poor mental health, and addiction—in the past few years.
 And as the world burns unabated, celebrity chefs have turned their skills to culinary triage.
 Call it “disaster gastronomy” if you want to sound fancy.
 José Andrés founded World Central Kitchen in 2010, and when Hurricane Maria decimated Puerto Rico in 2017, WCK sent a chef relief team that served more than 3.7 million meals, garnering massive media attention.
 Afterward, he wrote a book about the experience, titled We Fed an Island.
-Since then, WCK’s volunteer-chef relief teams have been “cooking every single day,” serving “more than 45 million meals” at hurricanes, floods, and, of course, wildfires, according to its website..
+Since then, WCK’s volunteer-chef relief teams have been “cooking every single day,” serving “more than 45 million meals” at hurricanes, floods, and, of course, wildfires, according to its website.

 Even the mayor of Flavortown has gotten in on the action.
 The same year as Hurricane Maria, Guy Fieri served up barbecue for thousands of evacuees of the Tubbs Fire, which tore through California’s Sonoma County.
 Fieri’s wine-forward Food Network peer Tyler Florence made the Sonoma disaster the subject of Uncrushable, his documentary about the painful resilience of first responders and victims.
 Fieri was also at both the Carr Fire and the Camp Fire in 2018.
 “So many great people stepping up to take care of one another,” he tweeted above a photo of a fire truck, a wall of flames behind it.
 Hashtag: #ProudAmerican.